corda/corda-docs/content/en/docs/corda-enterprise/4.8/node/management-console/_index.md

 * The buttons and toggle do not display.
 * The unavailable node information shows as `---`.

+{{% note %}}
+If you need to stop a node, use the Node Management Console.
+If you use the command line, the node will still appear in the console because Corda does not poll the node to see if it is still connected.
+{{% /note%}}

 {{% figure zoom="management-console/node-management-console_status.png" alt="Node management console status tab" figcaption="Node management console status tab"%}}

 ### Permission